Working in groups: Unwelcome problem personalities

 How to brainstorm

-Advertising executive Alex Osborn originated the term "brainstorming" in 1941 to describe
+Advertising executive Alex Osborn coined the term "brainstorming" in 1941 to describe

-that widely-used creative problem solving technique.
-Osborn said four four rules were essential
+that widely used creative problem-solving technique.
+Osborn said four rules were essential

 to the group dynamics of effective brainstorming: